austincwl/cprac/notes/C_TxtBk.md

 Memory allocation functions:
 * `maloc(sizeof(int))` allocates on number of bytes heap, returns null pointer
 * `calloc(n, sizeof(int))` allocates n * numberof bytes on heap, returns null pointer
+* `free(ptr)` frees the memory in the heap pointed to by the pointer. (don't need to specify sizeof since the pointer will have a type)
 To use the above functions, type cast the return to use that memory location
 ```C
 char *string1 = (char *)calloc(str_size,sizeof(char));